xvnpw/fabric-agent-action/README.md

           body-path: fabric_output.md
 ```

+In this workflow:

+- The job runs only when:
+  - The comment starts with `/fabric`.
+  - The comment author is the repository owner.
+  - The issue is not a pull request.
+- This prevents unauthorized users from triggering the action, which could lead to excessive API usage or costs.

 ## Agent Types

 Agents select appropriate fabric patterns.
 If no matching patterns exist, they return "no fabric pattern for this request" and terminate.